 As of now, Sony has a strong line of APS-C interchangeable lens mirrorless cameras, from budget-friendly options to high-end cameras with rich feature sets.
-Even other cameras in the line-up like Canon, Nikon, Panasonic cannot compete with the range of lens selection that is capable of getting outfitted on any E-Mount Sony cameras from Sigma to even Rokinon.
+Even other cameras in the line-up like Canon, Nikon, Panasonic cannot compete with the range of lens selection (from bokeh to vintage lens) that is capable of getting outfitted on any E-Mount Sony cameras from Sigma to even Rokinon.

 It took a little while for the big players, Canon and Nikon, to join the mirrorless party, but now they both have well-established ranges, however nothing beats the range that Sony has.
 From a price point of view and convenience, Sony wins for the number of native lenses available.

 Does It Matter: A Full-Frame Vs APS-C Cropped Sensor Camera?

 The most visible difference between full frame and crop sensor is their field of view.
 This means that if a full frame DSLR like a Nikon and a crop-sensor camera like a Sony take the same photo from the same distance, with the same lens and point of view, the Sony APS-C will capture a tighter field of view with a crop factor of 1.5X than the Nikon DSLR.